Lissy93/dashy/docs/troubleshooting.md

 ```
 If the URL you are checking has an unsigned certificate, or is not using HTTPS, then you may need to disable the rejection of insecure requests.
 This can be done by setting `statusCheckAllowInsecure` to true for a given item.

+If your service is online, but responds with a status code that is not in the 2xx range, then you can use `statusCheckAcceptCodes` to set an accepted status code.

 If you get an error, like `Service Unavailable: Server resulted in a fatal error`, even when it's definitely online, this is most likely caused by missing the protocol.
 Don't forget to include `https://` (or whatever protocol) before the URL, and ensure that if needed, you've specified the port.

+Running Dashy in HOST network mode, instead of BRIDGE will allow status check access to other services in HOST mode.
+For more info, see [#445](https://github.com/Lissy93/dashy/discussions/445).

+If you have firewall rules configured, then ensure that they don't prevent Dashy from making requests to the other services you are trying to access.

 Currently, the status check needs a page to be rendered, so if this URL in your browser does not return anything, then status checks will not work.
 This may be modified in the future, but in the meantime, a fix would be to make your own status service, which just checks if your app responds with whatever code you'd like, and then return a 200 plus renders an arbitrary message.
 Then just point `statusCheckUrl` to your custom page.